Anders Behring Breivik: Early life and reports of abuse

-In February 1983, on the advice of her neighbours, Breivik's mother sought help from the National Centre for Child and Adolescent Psychiatry; the mother and Breivik were outpatients, and they stayed there during the daytime – for about one month.
-The conclusion of the stay from the psychiatrists was that Breivik should be placed in the foster care system and had to be removed from his mother for him to develop normally.
-The justification for this was several observations.
-Breivik had little emotional engagement.
-He did not show joy.
-He did not cry when he was hurt.
-He made no attempts to play with other children.
-He was also extremely clean and became anxious when his toys were not in order.
-Psychologists believed that he had become this way because of the negative reactions his mother displayed to any emotion he showed.
-They thought that she had punished him and reacted extremely negatively to him displaying emotions that had led him to become devoid of any visible emotions.
-His mother had also claimed that he was unclean and that she constantly had to care for him and run after him.
-Psychologists believed that Breivik had become this clean because of fear of punishment from his mother.
-He did not show the normal level of uncleanliness of a four-year-old.
-Breivik seemed extremely careful and controlled.
-He had no repertoire on how to express emotions normally.
-During long phases of emotional voidness, he would rarely erupt and display extreme uncontrolled emotions.
+In February 1983, on the advice of her neighbours, Breivik's mother sought help from the National Centre for Child and Adolescent Psychiatry (SSBU); Breivik and his mother were outpatients, and they stayed there during the daytime for about one month.
+The psychiatrists' conclusion of the stay was that Breivik should be placed in the foster care system and had to be removed from his mother for him to develop normally.
+This was based on several observations: Breivik had little emotional engagement and did not show joy, or cry when he was hurt; he also made no attempts to play with other children, was extremely clean, and became anxious when his toys were not in order.

+Psychologists believed that Breivik's mother had punished him and reacted extremely negatively to him displaying emotions leading him to become devoid of any visible emotions.
+His mother had also claimed that he was unclean and that she constantly had to care for him.
+Psychologists believed that Breivik had developed obsessive–compulsive disorder (OCD) because of fear of punishment from his mother.
+He did not show the normal level of uncleanliness of a four-year-old and had no repertoire on how to express emotions normally.
+On rare occasions, his long phases of emotional voidness would be interrupted by fits where he would erupt and display extreme uncontrolled emotions.

-Reports of the staff said that his mother had told Breivik while she knew that she was being observed by health personnel that she "wished that he was dead".
+Reports of the staff said that his mother had told Breivik that she "wished that he was dead" while she knew that she was being observed by health personnel.
 At the same time she bound him emotionally to her, alternating between great affection and extreme cruelty from one moment to the next.
-This was an unacceptable situation for a four-year-old to be in, according to the psychiatrists.
-The report from 1983 stated "Anders is a victim of his mother's projections of paranoid-aggressive and sexual fears toward men in general", and "she projects onto him her own primitive, aggressive and sexual fantasies; all the qualities in men that she regards as dangerous and aggressive."
-Breivik reacted very negatively to his mother.
-He alternated between clinginess, petty aggression and extreme childishness.
+Some nights, Breivik and his mother would share the bed with close body contact.
+The psychiatrists concluded this was an unacceptable situation for a four-year-old to be in and the report from 1983 stated: "Anders is a victim of his mother's projections of paranoid-aggressive and sexual fears toward men in general", and "she projects onto him her own primitive, aggressive and sexual fantasies; all the qualities in men that she regards as dangerous and aggressive".
+Breivik reacted very negatively to his mother and alternated between clinginess, petty aggression and extreme childishness.